yosi-dediashvili/SubiT/design/input_processing.md

 version that is inside the Input object completely or not (Each provider will have its own logic to determine that).

+The class will have a rank item that specifies the rank for the given version relative to its associated input.
+The algorithm for calculating the rank will be executed by the version itself at initialization.
+Additionally, we'll have a `rank_group` attribute that specify in which ranking group we're in.

 Lastly, any other attribute that the provider will need to store under the version instance will be inserted into the attributes dictionary.